jerry1984Y/ATP-Deep/README.md

 ## 5.3 Train and test

-1. cd to the ATP-TLDeep dictionary,and run "python3 ATP-Deep.py" for training and testing the model
+1. cd to the ATP-Deep dictionary,and run "python3 ATP-Deep.py" for training and testing the model